nelu/rutorrent-filemanager/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Please complete the following information:**
- - filemanager version [e.g. v1.5.0, master]
- - rutorrent version [e.g. v1.5.0, master]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

 **Additional context**
 Add any other context about the problem here.
+Like javascript Console output from the browser, error logs, etc